toddjonker/fusion-java-old/doc/draft/ffi.md

 The FFI consists of exactly one capability: installing a Fusion procedure that's implemented in Java.
 There's two parts to that:

-1. Write a class that extends `com.amazon.fusion.Procedure`.
+1. Write a class that extends `dev.ionfusion.fusion.Procedure`.
 2. Bind an instance of that class to a name in a Fusion module.

 Your best learning resource in this process is the FusionJava code itself.
 There are dozens of